cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 attacker from using this data to mount a server spoofing attack.
 Supporting implementations need to consider allowing separate AKE and OPRF algorithms in cases where the HSM is incompatible with the OPRF algorithm.

+## Client Authentication Using Credentials

+For scenarios in which the client has access to private state that can be persisted across registration and login, the client can back up the `randomized_password` variable (as computed in {{finalize-request}}) so that upon a future login attempt, the client can authenticate to the server using `randomized_password` instead of the original password.
+This can be achieved by supplying an arbitrary password as input to `CreateCredentialRequest` in the login phase, and then using `randomized_password` from the backup in `RecoverCredentials` (invoked by `GenerateKE3`) rather than computing it from the password.

+This provides an advantage over the regular authentication flow for login in that if `randomized_password` is compromised, an adversary cannot use this value to successfully impersonate the server to the client during login.
+The drawback is that it is only applicable to settings where `randomized_password` can be treated as a credential which can be stored securely after registration and retrieved upon login.

 # IANA Considerations